brianrp2000/NumberGuessGame/README.md

    - Initialize the guessCount variable
    - Create a UserInput object
    - Print the instruction of the game
-   - Call the method in charge of guessing with a left input of zero and a right input of limit+1
+   - Call the method in charge of guessing with inputs 0 and limit+1
-      >Note: The input is taking limit+1 so that the range of guesses go from 0 to the limit inclusive
+      >Note: The input is taking limit+1 so that the we can guesses from 0 to the limit inclusive
-6. As we saw in the method called **startGuessing**, we need to create a method call **getInstructions**.
+6. As we saw in the method called **startGuessing**, we need to create a method called **getInstructions**.
 This method just prints what the user needs to know before the computer can start guessing.
 ```java
 private void getInstructions(){
    System.out.println();